 All Villages are local, volunteer-led grassroots organizations for which the underlying idea is simple: neighbor connecting with neighbor.
 Villages develop person-to-person relationships that create a sense of community often lacking in today's cities and suburbs.
 Click here for a map of Villages across the country: http://www.vtvnetwork.org/content.aspx?page_id=1905&club_id=691012

-An important characteristic common to Villages is the design of services and programs based on the specific needs and preferences of the members in that community.
-Thus, each Village offers a unique array based on those needs, the availability of volunteers and vendors, and the revenue generated by membership fees and fundraising efforts.
+Villages design their services and programs based on identified needs and preferences of the members in their particular community.
+The breadth of these services and programs vary based on the availability of volunteers and vendors, and the revenue generated by membership fees and fundraising efforts.

 People like you!
-Villages are created by residents of the community – people who have a vision for an improved quality of life for all.
-Every new Village starts with a vision and with a dedicated core of individuals ready and willing to make that vision a reality.
-Creating a Village is a community endeavor.
+Villages are created by the residents in their neighborhood – people who have a vision for an improved quality of life for all.
+Every new Village starts with a dedicated core of individuals ready and willing to make that vision a reality.
+It is a worthwhile and engaging community endeavor.

 Join us as a volunteer, become part of our leadership, and/or become a member!